 To help you get started, we’ve created a simple employee engagement action plan template you can easily adapt to your organization’s specific needs.

 Your organization’s success relies on engaged employees.
 Its employee engagement action plan should be designed to draw on collaboration and teamwork whenever possible.
 If you’re committed to bringing about substantial change in terms of how employee engagement is perceived and practiced in your organization, an employee action plan is a perfect tool for getting started.

 Gamification is another excellent tool to drive employee engagement.
 It taps into critical elements like communication, collaboration, and interaction to help employees reach goals and objectives.
-By using gamed-based elements such as competing, scoring, and rewarding, you encourage employees to become more actively engaged with their work.
+Using gamed-based elements such as competing, scoring, and rewarding encourages employees to become more actively engaged with their work.